 The Xbox One has a HDMI out, which you can use to plug in a set-top box or an AV receiver

-Otherwise there are three USB 3.0 ports (one on the side, two at the rear), a proprietary port for Kinect, a S/PDIF optical audio output (cable not included).
-An IR out, wi-fi (A/B/G/N dual-band at 2.4ghz and 5ghz) and a gigabit ethernet port.
+The original Xbox had three USB 3.0 ports (one on the side, two at the rear), a proprietary port for Kinect, a S/PDIF optical audio out.
+An IR out, wi-fi (2.4ghz and 5ghz) and a gigabit ethernet port.

-Neither console supports composite or component connections, and with both consoles designed for full HD performance, you would be wise to leave your SD TV behind and upgrade to a HD TV.
+Neither console supports composite or component connections, so it would be wise to leave your SD TV behind and upgrade to a HD TV.

 MORE: Best TVs 2016